serval/serval-mesh/README.md

 - allowing the status of jobs to be queried
 - allowing the results of successful job runs to be collected

-## What is a job?
+## Jobs

-A request for work to be done.
+A `job` is a request for work to be done.
 Jobs are created by giving the job queue the CAS address of a WASI binary to run, as well as the CAS address of input data to provide to that binary as its stdin.

-## Job statuses
+### Job statuses

 - `pending`: the job is waiting to be claimed by a worker
 - `active`: the job has been claimed by a worker, which is presumably doing something with it